MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Experiments

 \subsubsection{\textbf{Objective evaluation}}

-On the synthetic test set, we report log-spectral distance (LSD), Fr\'echet Audio Distance (FAD), Fr\'echet Distance (FD), Kullback--Leibler (KL) divergence, and Inception Score (IS)~\cite{liu2023audioldm} as our main metrics.
-LSD, FAD, FD, and KL measure spectral or distributional discrepancies between the generated audio and the reference target in pretrained embedding spaces, where smaller values indicate closer alignment to the ground-truth.
-IS reflects the perceptual quality and diversity of the generated audio, with larger values corresponding to more realistic and varied samples.
+On the synthetic test set, we report Log-Spectral Distance (LSD), Fr\'echet Audio Distance (FAD), Fr\'echet Distance (FD), and KL divergence to measure spectral and distributional discrepancies, alongside Inception Score (IS)~\cite{liu2023audioldm} for perceptual quality and diversity.